happykhan/qualibact/docs/Citrobacter/Citrobacter_farmeri/index.md

 - [Genome Size Histogram](Genome_Size_refseq_histogram_kde.png)
 - [Genome Size QQ Plot](Genome_Size_refseq_qqplot.png)
 ## Illustrating the filtering process
 These plots illustrate the data, pre and post filtering to demostrate what type of outliers have been removed.
-While this was applied to metric, we will demonstrate using total assembly length and N50.
+While this was applied to all metrics, we will demonstrate using total assembly length and N50.

 N50 vs total length for all genomes in the dataset.

 ![ALL Total Length vs N50](Citrobacter_farmeri_all_total_length_N50.png)